 The City of Grande Prairie is actively monitoring the evolving COVID-19 pandemic and is taking precautionary measures to prevent spread in our community.

 The health, safety, and wellbeing of our residents and community is our priority.

-Alberta Health Services are the best source of public health information.
+Alberta Health Services is the best source of public health information.
 For regular updates on the pandemic, please visit alberta.ca/covid19.

 For any residents experiencing symptoms, please call Health Link by dialling 811.